 Now those of you who know me know that I have a pretty enduring interest in music.

+I'm actually so interested in music that I have found this new notation, well new to me notation, called Helmholtz notation.
+And I feel that many, many people should know about this and it should be much more widely used.
+So I've created a framework to share with other developers so that they can use it in their code.
 You can see here that I've included a playground and I've also, as the result of extensive research on Wikipedia written up a little playground that describes the notation.
 Follow it, followed by a few values so that we can see the results on the right hand side with the notation.

 If I render this documentation this will all end up in Pros with the links highlighted in blue just as Tibet spoke of.